cxliu0/OA-MIL/README.md

 python ./utils/gen_noisy_coco.py --box_noise_level 0.4
 ```

+- Alternatively, the noisy annotation files (coco dataset) we used can be downloaded from [google drive](https://drive.google.com/file/d/1Ujr6sJDcXjWyxlGhuk6B8vmJj6FqA4z3/view?usp=sharing)

 ## Training

 All models of OA-MIL are trained with a total batch size of 16.